-The following disclosure sets out the names of management's five nominees for election as directors, all major offices and positions with the Company and any of its significant affiliates each now holds, each nominee's principal occupation, the period of time during which each has been a director of the Company and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at the Record Date.
+The following disclosure sets out the names of management's four nominees for election as directors, all major offices and positions with the Company and any of its significant affiliates each now holds, each nominee's principal occupation, the period of time during which each has been a director of the Company and the number of Common Shares of the Company beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at the Record Date.

-Name of Nominee; Current Position with the Company and Province or State and Country of Residence Principal Occupation with each Company or Employer Period as a Director of the Company Common Shares Beneficially Owned or Controlled (1) Warren Stanyer (2) Director British Columbia, Canada President and Chief Executive Officer of Nevada Sunrise Gold Corporation Since February 21, 2008 628,800 (3) Suraj Ahuja (2) Director British Columbia, Canada President and Principal Geological Consultant of SKAN Consulting Inc. Since April 18, 2012 Nil (4) Cory H. Kent Director British Columbia, Canada Lawyer and Partner at McMillan LLP Since April 18, 2012 19,500 (5) Michael D. Sweatman (2) Director, Chairman British Columbia, Canada Principal of Michael Sweatman Limited, Chartered Accountant; President of MDS Management Ltd., a Vancouver-based management consulting Company Since November 30, 2012 109,000 (6) Charles E. Roy Director Saskatchewan, Canada Retired geologist, director of Alpha Exploration Inc., former director of Alpha Minerals Inc., formerly employed by Cameco Corporation.
-Since October 8, 2014 5,000 (7)
+Name of Nominee; Current Position with the Company and Province or State and Country of Residence Principal Occupation with each Company or Employer Period as a Director of the Company Common Shares Beneficially Owned or Controlled (1) Warren Stanyer Director British Columbia, Canada President and Chief Executive Officer of Nevada Sunrise Metals Corporation, President and Director, Greenridge Exploration Inc. Since February 21, 2008 3,240,903 (4) Suraj Ahuja (2)(3) Director British Columbia, Canada Geologist and President, SKAN Consulting Inc. Since April 18, 2012 510,082 (5) Cory Kent (3) Director British Columbia, Canada Lawyer and Partner at McMillan LLP Since April 18, 2012 459,500 (6) Charles Roy (2)(3) Director Saskatchewan, Canada Retired geologist, former Chairman Technical Committee ALX Resources Corp., former director of Alpha Exploration Inc. and Alpha Minerals Inc., formerly employed by Cameco Corporation.
+Since October 8, 2014 401,326 (7)

-- (1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees. - (2) Member of the Audit Committee.
+- (1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Company and has been furnished by the respective nominees. - (2) Member of the Audit Committee. - (3) Member of the Compensation Committee. - (4) Mr. Stanyer holds options to purchase 500,000 Common Shares at a price of \$0.125 per Common Share, exercisable until March 3, 2026, 300,000 Common Shares at a price of \$0.06 per Common Share, exercisable until January 20, 2027, and 500,000 Common Shares at a price of \$0.08 per Common Share, exercisable until November 22, 2028.
+Mr. Stanyer also holds